-How are they reinventing transportation industry, with commuters so accustomed to personal cars and taxis, and what does it take for them to compete in such a market?
+How are they reinventing transportation industry, with commuters so accustomed to personal cars, and what does it take for them to compete in such a market?

 The first revolution

 Car sharing apps were the first to prove that there’s a cheaper and more convenient way to get around in the city than any other “traditional” type of transport.
-Looking back, they highlighted what now are obvious drawbacks to public transport, taxis, and personal cars.
-Public transport did not have a flexible enough schedule and is often overcrowded.
-Taxis were too expensive and often didn’t provide a good-quality service, and the feedback system was either too strenuous for users or non-existent.
-Personal cars were certainly the most comfortable option, but also expensive to own and maintain.
+Looking back, they highlighted what are now obvious drawbacks to public transport, taxis, and personal cars.
+Public transport doesn't have a flexible enough schedule and is often overcrowded.
+Taxis are too expensive for the level of quality service they provide, and the feedback system is either too strenuous to deal with for users, or non-existent.
+Personal cars are certainly the most comfortable option, but also expensive to own and maintain.

-Uber has certainly stirred things up in the industry, but the revolution hasn’t stopped there.
-New apps have since entered the market and expanded and/or upgraded the concept of ridesharing, offering a better experience for users.
+Uber has certainly stirred things up in the industry, but the revolution didn't stop there.
+New apps have entered the market and expanded and/or upgraded the concept of ridesharing, offering a better experience for users.
 A new market is on the rise, and the battle is no longer between taxis and rideshare apps, but between rideshare apps themselves.

 A new battleground

 New entrants to the ride hiring market have been able to locate what Uber was missing and build their competitive advantage on that.